Timetable for Pre-Medical Students

 - Order The Official Guide to the MCAT Exam from the Association of American Medical Colleges (AAMC) and begin your MCAT preparation in earnest.

 - Participate in AED and other organizations that have service activities.

-- Hone your writing skills by drafting a personal statement (as required for your AMCAS application) and ask the pre-medical advisor to critique it for you.
+- Hone your writing skills by drafting a personal statement (as required for your AMCAS application) and work with EIU Writing Center staff.

 - Make sure that you are on track to finish all required courses for medical school by your junior year.

 - Take a good look at yourself.
 Are you meeting the goals you have set for yourself?

 - Remind your professors that you will be asking them to write letters of recommendation for you.
 Give them a resume and/or your personal statement.

 - Increase your volunteer or shadowing activities; try doing something different from past years.

 - Work on MCAT preparation.
 You will want to have MCAT prep materials and take as many practice exams as you can.
 Be sure these are timed exams in an environment that mimics the MCAT (think about reserving a study room at the Booth Library).